 The area around Yogyakarta has so much to offer, which is why I would recommend staying here for three or four days to really experience it.

 The best way to get around here is to use Grab.
-If you’re traveling alone like me, ask your hotel if they know someone who can drive you around on their motorbike, and liaise with them where you want to do.
+If you’re traveling alone like me, ask your hotel if they know someone who can drive you around on their motorbike, and liaise with them where you want to go.

-I hired a local boy with his bike for around 300,000 IDR a day (20 USD), which if you want to visit a few places, it works out much cheaper than getting a Grab everywhere.
+I hired a local boy with his bike for around 300,000 IDR a day (20 USD), which if you want to visit a few places, works out much cheaper than getting a Grab everywhere.

 Things To Do In Yogyakarta, Central Java